ethicalhub/react-etc/src/react-hooks/useReducer/readme.md

 - When managing state across multiple components or actions.
 - In cases where state updates are more predictable or require actions with specific effects.

+How useReducer works:

+- The initialState is set when the component is rendered.
+- When an action is dispatched using dispatch, the reducer function is called with the current state and the action.
+- The reducer returns the new state based on the action's type.
+- The component re-renders with the updated state.

 the code attached is just the basic implementation, which I might/might not update later with more complex logic